dmeegan/Rebalance/README.md

 # Rebalance

-Rebalance is an app develoed with React.js that helps you re-balance your stock portfolio.
+Rebalance is an app developed with React.js that helps you re-balance your stock portfolio.
 See how it works below!

 ## 1. Add Stock to your Portfolio